We are located at the corner of Sanders and Dundee roads in Northbrook, Illinois.

 During his sixteen-year tenure, J.D. held a number of leadership positions within the chorus including Membership Vice President, Program Vice President, President, and most recently, Music Vice President.

-Mary Jung-Ok Lee's distinguished musical background includes serving as the music director of Trinity Presbyterian Church in Vernon Hills, where she performs as an accompanist and conducts the Trinity Community Orchestra.
+Dr. Mary Jung-Ok Lee's distinguished musical background includes serving as the music director of Trinity Presbyterian Church in Vernon Hills, where she performs as an accompanist and conducts the Trinity Community Orchestra.

 She is founder of the Global Education Mission Association (GEMA) Little Orchestra, having conducted the ensemble for a number of years in Seoul at conferences of the organization, which is a Christian educational mission based in Vernon Hills.
 She is also director of the GEMA Academy of Music and English in Guatemala, which opened in 2019.
 In addition, Mary Jung-Ok serves as the seasonal organist at Sauganash Community Church in Chicago.